 - Under Controlled folder access, slide the switch to the On position.
 Click on Yes to the User Account Control prompt.

 - Click on Allow an app through Controlled folder access.
-Here, you can add more apps of your choosing to have full access to the content of protected folders by click on Add an allowed app.
+Here, you can add more apps of your choosing to have full access to the content of protected folders by clicking on Add an allowed app.
 If you're not sure, leave this list blank.

-And that’s it!
-From now on, your data is safe even when your computer is under a ransomware attack.
-Keep in mind that this feature might block good software from accessing your data, too.
-In this case, you'll need to repeat step #4 and add the software in question to the list of allowed apps.
+Again, remember that this feature might block good software from accessing your data.
+You might note some software, like a scanner or photo editor, might show errors.
+In this case, you'll need to repeat step #4 and add the applications to the list of allowed apps.